szy4017/detr/README.md

   val2017/      # val images
 ```

-### For cityintrusion dataset
+### For intruscapes dataset
-We establish the cityintrusion dataset for pedestrian intrusion detection, and modify the datatset in COCO style.
+We establish the intruscapes dataset for pedestrian intrusion detection, and modify the datatset in COCO style.
-The validation set is in '\cityintrusion\images\val' and the annotations of validation set is in '\cityintrusion\annotations\instances_val.json'.
+The validation set is in '\intruscapes\images\val' and the annotations of validation set is in '\intruscapes\annotations\instances_val.json'.
+The training set is in '\intruscapes\images\train' and the annotations of training set is in 'intruscapes\annotations\instances_train.json'.
+Now, we only have 1,000 instances in training set.
 The structure of annotation file is following:
 ```
 {